 Bloomer Telephone Company is proud to be recognized by NTCA-The Rural Broadband Association as a Certified Gig-Capable Provider for delivering gigabit broadband speeds and enabling technological innovation in our communities.

-The first telephone in the city of Bloomer was installed by the Bel Telephone Company in Trankle’s General Store in 1900; it was used to provide long distance service to Bloomer.
+The first telephone in the city of Bloomer was installed by the Bel Telephone Company in Trankle’s general store in 1900; it was used to provide long distance telephone service to Bloomer.
 The installation of this phone stirred the interest of a couple of Bloomer doctors who installed telephones between their offices, which were about five blocks apart.
 These first local phones were really a curiosity and soon others in the city were interested in having phones connected to their business places.
-This led to the formation of the Bloomer Telephone Company in June, 1901, by a group of Bloomer businessmen.
+This led to the formation of the Bloomer Telephone Company in June 1901, by a group of Bloomer businessmen.

-The first company president was Henry Lebeis, a lawyer.
+The first company president was Henry lebnis, a lawyer.
 Dr. J. A. Morrison, a dentist, was the company’s first secretary-treasurer.
-The first telephone and switchboard were purchased from the Eureka Electric Company of Chicago with a 100-line capacity.
-The Bloomer Telephone Company also established an exchange at New Auburn, Wisconsin, and by 1907, there were 45 business and 114 residential customers in Bloomer.
-Free service was provided from the Bloomer exchange to Colfax, Eagle Point, Sand Creek and New Auburn.
-On February 6, 1956, the Bloomer exchange was converted to dial operation.
-In 1966, the entire exchange was rebuilt with all buried cable and was switched to one-, two- and four-party service.
+The first telephone and switchboard were purchased from the eureka electric company of Chicago with a 100-line capacity.
+The Bloomer Telephone Company also established an exchange at New Auburn, Wisconsin, and by 1907, there were 45 business and 114 residential phone service customers in Bloomer.
+Free service was provided from the Bloomer Exchange to Colfax, Eagle Point, Sand Creek and New Auburn.
+On February 6, 1956, the Bloomer Exchange was converted to dial operation.
+In 1966, the entire exchange was rebuilt with all buried cable and was switched to one-, two- and four party service.
 In 1980, Bloomer Telephone Company started to provide one-party service to all subscribers.

-In 2006, a project to convert from copper to fiber-to-the-home technology began and video entertainment capabilities were added.
-As of the Spring of 2017, 99% of the company’s residential and business customers are served by its gigabit fiber optic network technology.
+In 2006, a project to convert from copper to fiber-to-the-home internet technology began and video entertainment capabilities were added.
+As of the spring of 2017, 99% of the company’s residential and business customers are served by its gigabit fiber optic network technology.